clay-lab/structural-alternations/README.md

 `strip_punct` specifies whether to consider sentences with or withoun punctuation when getting predictions from the models.

 `n_sets` specifies how many sets of nouns to consider.

-`n_jobs` specifies how many processors to use in parallel.